hans-thomas/valravn/docs/themes/compose/exampleSite/content/docs/clarity/images.md

 ### Image figure captions

-You have the option of adding captions to images in blog posts and automatically prepending a desired string such as " Figure N" to the alt text.
+You have the option of adding captions to images in blog posts and automatically prepending a desired string such as "Figure N" to the alt text.
 This is controlled via two global settings.

 `figurePositionLabel` is a string which will be prepended to any alt text of an article image.
 By default, this is set to "Figure."
 And `figurePositionShow` controls, globally, whether to show this label.
 It does not affect whether to show the image alt text, only the prefix figure caption.
 For more granular control, `figurePositionShow` can be overridden at the article level if desired.

 The number will be automatically calculated and assigned after the `figurePositionLabel` text starting from the top of the article and counting down.
 Featured images will be excluded from this figuration.

 ### Image figure captions example

 In this example, `figurePositionLabel` is set to "Figure" in `config.toml` and this is the first image in a given article.

 ```markdown
 ![Antrea Kubernetes nodes prepared](./images/calrity/image-figure.png)